Photonics-Bretagne/Python_Wrapper_For_Zolix/README.md

 ### run python example ###

-To run first instruction from python to the monochromator you can use the python  script[example.py](Dependencies/Python_Zolix_Gateway/zolix/app)
+To run first instruction from python to the monochromator you can use the python  script [example.py](Dependencies/Python_Zolix_Gateway/zolix/app)

 All usable  python functions are stored in the [zolix_gateway](Dependencies/Python_Zolix_Gateway/zolix/app) python library.
 For more documentation about these function you can check the [EN-OperationManual_ZolixOmniSpec](documentation/EN-OperationManual_ZolixOmniSpec.pdf)